-Returning Employee:
+Returning Employee: Manager:

-Manager:

-Manager: Considering factors: Required action(s)/solution(s): Does the employee have a Wellbeing Action Plan (WAP) and what is included in the WAP that can facilitate the return to work?
+Considering factors: Required action(s)/solution(s): Does the employee have a Wellbeing Action Plan (WAP) and what is included in the WAP that can facilitate the return to work?
 The Wellbeing Action Plan (WAP) is a new tool being rolled out at Hanover.
-A template plan is available on the Wellbeing section of the Hub: Home - Health &amp; Wellbeing Please speak with your People Partner if you need further guidance.
-Potential examples: coping mechanisms, indicators/signs of poor wellbeing and more frequent 1- 2-1s with the manager.
+A template plan is available on the Wellbeing section of the Hub: Home - Health & Wellbeing Please speak with your People Partner if you need further guidance.
+Potential examples: coping mechanisms, indicators/signs of poor wellbeing and more frequent 1- If MAD: 2-1s with the manager.
 If no WAP is in place, have we discussed the advantages of having this in place with the employee?
 Potential examples: the manager has discussed the WAP and there is agreement that this should be implemented.
 The manager should detail here how this will be taken forward.
 Have we sought medical advice from a healthcare professional to assist the employee's return?
-Potential examples: we need to gain an up-to-date fit note, there is a need to refer the employee to Occupational Health (OH) ahead of the return to work date.
+Potential examples: we need to gain an up-to-date fit note, there is a need to refer the employee to Occupational Health (OH) ahead of the return-to-work date.
 Manager should speak with their People Partner where OH referral needs to be considered.
 A conversation between the manager and employee should take place first to discuss the purpose of the referral.
 If we have gained medical advice from a healthcare professional (such as OH), what workplace adjustments do we need to implement?
 When will these be implemented by?
 Potential examples: phased return to work arrangement, amended duties, temporary change to working hours.
 Manager should speak with their People Partner who will support review of OH recommendations.
 Is a phased return to work appropriate and what needs to be considered?
 Detail phased return to work arrangements, this should be supported by medical advice and have the input of your People Partner.
-Do we need to implement a risk assessment or update an existing one?
-Potential examples: risk assessment has identified risk factors and control measures that need to be actioned.